Voyage of Time

-Voyage of Time is a 2016 American documentary film written and directed by Terrence Malick.
+Voyage of Time is a 2016 American experimental documentary film written and directed by Terrence Malick.
 The film is said to be an examination of the birth and death of the known universe.
 Malick had been working on the film for over forty years and it has been described by Malick himself as "one of my greatest dreams".

 Voyage of Time was released in two versions: a forty-minute IMAX version with narration by Brad Pitt, and a 35-millimetre feature-length edition (also known as Voyage of Time: Life's Journey) narrated by Cate Blanchett.
 The feature-length edition was selected to compete for the Golden Lion at the 73rd Venice International Film Festival.
 The IMAX version of the film was released on October 7, 2016, by IMAX Corporation.
 Both versions of Voyage of Time were met with favorable responses from critics.

 Synopsis

 Voyage of Time is a celebration of the universe, displaying the whole of time, from its start to its final collapse.
 This film examines all that occurred to prepare the world that stands before us now: science and spirit, birth and death, the grand cosmos and the minute life systems of our planet.